-Support to NRPF families is generally provided by social services departments.
+Social services departments generally provide support to NRPF families.
 However, informal feedback from local authorities suggests that the 'everybody in' policy has been generally led by housing departments.
-This means that there have been some question marks as to which legislation has been used to house those brought in under this policy who are subject to the NRPF condition and therefore the scope of these powers.13
+This means that there remain some question marks as to which legislation has been used to house those brought in under this policy who are subject to the NRPF condition.

-This raises questions as to what will happen to people who have been housed as part of the COVID-19 response after the 'lockdown period.'
+Secondly, this raises questions as to what will happen to people who have been housed as part of the COVID-19 response after the 'lockdown period.'
 One response may be in relation to the provision of information and advice, as described below.
-Another may be in looking to maintain some of the additional capacity built into the system (whilst accepting the severe budgetary restraints that councils are under.)14 However, as identified by the NRPF Network, 'councils are acutely aware that, without significant policy change and funding to provide ongoing support, it will be extremely challenging to achieve positive step-down outcomes that prevent people with no recourse to public funds who have been accommodated during the pandemic from returning to rough sleeping.'15
+Another may be in looking to maintain some of the additional capacity built into the system (whilst accepting the severe budgetary restraints that councils are under.)
+However, as identified by the NRPF Network, 'councils are acutely aware that, without significant policy change and funding to provide ongoing support, it